grnet/astavoms/README.md

 An LDAP driver for accessing and updating an LDAP directory (astavoms.ldapuser)

 A kamaki extension for dealing with an astavoms service (astavomaki)

+A CLI tool (astavoms-pool) for managing the user pool

 TODO: a tool for (manually) updating VOs and, maybe, VO users